Kaiepi/nqp/docs/ops.markdown

 * `addrscopeid(Address $address --> uint32)`
 Returns the scope ID of an IPv6 address.
 If the address is not an IPv6 address, this should throw.

+## addrfrombuf_ip4
+* `addrfrombuf_ip4(VMArray $native, int $port --> Address)`

+Creates an IPv4 address from its native representation and a port number.
+`$native` may either be a 4-element uint8 array, a 2-element uint16 array, or a 1-element uint32 array.

 ## gethostname
 * `gethostname(str $str --> str)`